Flameish/Novel-Grabber/README.md

 1. Download [Novel-Grabber.zip](https://github.com/Flameish/Novel-Grabber/releases/latest/download/Novel-Grabber.zip) and execute the launcher inside
 <br>(If you can't execute the jar, try to start it via the terminal command: `java -jar NG-Launcher.jar`)
-2. Enter the link to the novel's Table of Contents page
+2. Enter the link of the novel
-3. Click on 'Check' to fetch novel info and chapter list
+3. Click on 'Check' to fetch metadata and chapter list
 4. Grab chapters

 <br>